Xarelto Claim Lawyer in Fulton

 If you are considering bringing charges of product liability against a manufacturer, you will need a legal advocate with experience in product liability cases.
 Discepolo Firm can provide you with just such an advocate.
 Some of our lawyers have more than 15 years of experience working on these types of cases.
 To date, we have won nearly $100 million in settlements for our clients.

-Discepolo Firm’s main office is located in Columbia, Maryland, but we also have offices in several other states and offer our services as co-counsel nationwide.
+Discepolo Firm’s main office is located in Fulton, Maryland, but we also have offices in several other states and offer our services as co-counsel nationwide.
 Proving a case of product liability is extremely complicated, involving a number of different factors.
 Plaintiffs in such a case have to prove the product is defective, that they suffered an injury, and that their injury was the result of the product’s defect.
 This may sound simple, but in cases involving pharmaceuticals, it is rarely so.

 Put the law firm of Discepolo Firm to work for you.
 Reach out to our team with any questions you may have about defective products or for a free case evaluation.